 We knew we wanted to keep our own livestock prior to moving to Farrantshayes in August 2016.

 The big question was- what sort?!
 Having been warned not to try everything at once, we decided to do just that.
+We delight in the fact that this is a mixed farm, just like farms used to be.

-We are blessed with multiple outbuildings at the farm as well as 24 acres of lovely flat Devon pasture, so we set about finding the breeds that suited us best.
+We are blessed with multiple outbuildings at the farm as well as 25 acres of lovely flat Devon pasture, so we set about finding the breeds that suited us best.

 SHEEP